Not even a soggy night could wash away the Pirates' recent struggles.

 The Pirates had the go-ahead run on first base with two outs in the eighth inning before St. Louis closer Jason Motte got Josh Harrison to hit into a fielder's choice, the first out in a four-out save.

 A.J.
-Burnett took the loss for the Pirates (68-60) allowing four runs, three earned, on seven hits in 5 2/3 innings.
+Burnett was the loser, allowing four runs, three earned, on seven hits in 52/3 innings.
 He did not get much help from his defense, which committed two errors while Burnett was on the mound.

-Burnett's night fell apart in the fifth and sixth innings, where he allowed all of his runs and surrendered a combined six hits while throwing one wild pitch.
-It was only Burnett's second loss at PNC Park this season in 13 starts.
+Burnett's outing fell apart in the fifth and sixth innings, where he allowed all of his runs and surrendered a combined six hits while throwing one wild pitch.
+It was only Burnett's second loss in 13 starts at PNC Park this season.

 Kyle Lohse earned the win for the Cardinals (71-57), allowing two earned runs on five hits in five innings.

-Barmes sparked the Pirates in the seventh with a one-out RBI double that scored Harrison from second and pulled the Pirates within a run of the Cardinals.
-But Barmes was stranded at second for the second time in the game after the Pirates failed to advance him in the fifth inning as well.
+Barmes sparked the Pirates (68-60) in the seventh with a one-out RBI double that scored Harrison from second and pulled the Pirates within a run.
+But Barmes was stranded at second for the second time in the game after the Pirates failed to advance him in the fifth as well.